-The set of AAH moment conditions (7) and (13) is a subset of the conditions listed in Ahn and Schmidt (1995, 1997), who explored a complete set of moments conditions under stronger set of assumptions than are necessary for AAH alone, see their Assumptions SA1-SA3.
+The set of AAH moment conditions (7) and (13) is a subset of the conditions in Ahn and Schmidt (1995, 1997), who enumerated a complete set of moment conditions under a stronger set of assumptions than are necessary for AAH alone; see their Assumptions SA1-SA3.
 Sufficient set of assumptions that give rise to AAH are the following 'basic' assumptions:

-(BA1) For all

-$$i$$

-, the $u{it}$ are mutually uncorrelated.

-(BA2) $$E[(y{i0} - \mu_i) \Delta u{it}] = 0 \text{ for all } i \text{ and } t = 2, 3, ..., T,$$ where $\mu_i = \alpha_i / (1 - \phi)$ is the long-run mean.
+(BA1) For all i, the u{it} are mutually uncorrelated.
+(BA2) $E[(y{i0} - \mu_i) \Delta u{it}] = 0$ for all i and t = 2, 3, ..., T, where $\mu_i = \alpha_i / (1 - \phi)$.
 Assumption BA1 on its own has been considered as Case H of Ahn and Schmidt (1997), which implies T(T-3)/3 moment conditions.
-Assumption BA2 is implied by assumptions SA1-SA2 of Ahn and Schmidt (1995), but not vice versa.
+Assumption BA2 is implied by Assumptions SA1-SA2 of Ahn and Schmidt (1995), but not vice versa.
 The full set of moment conditions based on BA1 and BA2 is the union of AH moment conditions given by (7) and QM moment conditions given by (13).
-Derivation of the asymptotic distribution and conducting inference requires additional standard high-level regularity conditions routinely used in the GMM literature.
+Derivation of the asymptotic distribution and conducting inference requires additional standard high-level regularity conditions routinely used in the GMM literature.11

 It is of interest to consider the efficiency loss that arises when using AAH moment conditions, whilst in fact the more restrictive system GMM conditions (8)-(9) hold.
 To shed light on this, we report the ratios of asymptotic variances of the AH, first-difference GMM and system GMM estimators, all relative to that of the AAH estimator.
 We illustrate the asymptotic efficiency gains and losses in Table 1 in the same way as in Ahn and Schmidt (1995).
 We are interested in two questions: (i) How much is gained by adding QM conditions to AH, and (ii) how much is lost by not utilizing the additional moment conditions assuming that the DGP satisfies all of the restrictions in (8) and (9).
-Following Ahn and Schmidt (1995), we tabulate the asymptotic variance ratios for the stationary homoskedastic case for different values of $\phi$ , and different ratios of $E(\alpha_i^2)/E(u{it}^2) = \sigma{\alpha}^2/\sigma_u^2$ , for all i and t.
+Following Ahn and Schmidt (1995), we tabulate the asymptotic variance ratios for the stationary homoskedastic case for different values of φ , and different ratios of $E(\alpha_i^2) / E(u{it}^2) = \sigma{\alpha}^2 / \sigma_u^2$, for all i and t.

 The results, computed by simulations, are summarized in Table 1.

-As can be seen from Table 1, augmenting AH moment conditions with the quadratic moment conditions (13) results in substantial efficiency gains for all values of $\phi$ , $\sigma{\alpha}^2/\sigma_u^2$ and the three choices of T = 3, 6 and 10, being considered.
-The efficiency gains are particularly pronounced for values of $\phi$ close to unity.
-Also as to be expected the two estimators perform equally well for all values of $\sigma{\alpha}^2/\sigma_u^2$ since both use first-differences as instruments and hence are not affected by $\sigma{\alpha}^2$ .
+As can be seen, augmenting AH moment conditions with the quadratic moment conditions (13) results in substantial efficiency gains for all values of φ , $\sigma{\alpha}^2/\sigma_u^2$ and the three choices of T = 3, 6 and 10, in Table 1.
+The efficiency gains are particularly pronounced for values of φ close to unity.
+Also as to be expected the two estimators perform equally well for all values of $\sigma{\alpha}^2/\sigma_u^2$ since both use first-differences as instruments and hence are not affected by σ{α}^2 .
 The efficiency gain of AAH over AH reduces somewhat when T is increased.

-&lt;sup>10These are listed, for example, in Pesaran (2015).
+11These are listed, for example, in Pesaran (2015).
 In particular, assumptions for consistency are given by Assumptions A1 and A2 in Chapter 10 of Pesaran (2015) and the additional assumptions for asymptotic normality are given by Assumptions A3-A5 of the same chapter.
 See also Assumptions 1-3 for a set of low-level assumptions required for consistency and asymptotic normality.